Not on Exhibit

 One challenge has been the delicate nature of the gossamer-looking animals.
 So Bret developed a cushioned, netted enclosure to keep them safe.

 "We've raised many generations of flamboyant cuttlefish now," says Brett.
-"It gives me great satisfaction, and it's aligned with the mission of the Aquarium, and our desire not to remove wild stock from the oceans.
+"It gives me great satisfaction, and it's aligned with the mission of the Aquarium, and our desire not to remove wild stock from the ocean.
 We've cultured and given away well over 1,000 cuttlefish to other institutions!"

 The flamenco dancer of the cuttlefish world, the flamboyant cuttlefish is a perpetual color machine, continually flashing vibrant yellow, maroon, brown, white and red along its body.
 "Within seconds of emerging from the egg, they show these beautiful dark markings contrasting with brilliant pink tentacles," says Brett.
 "It's incredible—unmatched in the animal kingdom!"

-They live about a year, and eat a variety of foods.
+These cuttlefish live about a year, and eat a variety of foods.
 Babies are fed mysid and brine shrimp, and adults are fed fish, crabs and shrimp.
 They're one of the smaller cuttlefish species, at about eight centimeters.

 Flamboyant cuttlefish are cephalopods related to squid, octopus and chambered nautilus.
 The cuttlefish's flat body allows it to live and hover near the ocean bottom where it finds its favorite food.
 An outer shell once covered the cuttlefish's body but has since evolved into a porous internal shell called a cuttlebone.
 The cuttlefish varies its buoyancy by varying the amount gas and liquid held in the holes of the shell.